Immigration for Families and Others

 Immigrants come to Houston from around the world for a variety of reasons.
 In many of these cases, an immigrant travels to Houston to be reunited with family.
 Others are victims of violence or oppression, and seek a safe place where they are free to live their lives.

 Options are available to people seeking to live in or visit the United States.
 U.S. citizens and permanent residents may sponsor certain family members, and options like U-visas are available for people seeking refuge.
 However, they all involve navigating the complicated U.S. immigration system.

 Kathryn Karam is a Houston immigration lawyer who assists in uniting families across borders, as well as helping other people who are seeking to move to the Gulf Coast area for any reason from another country.
 She assists with family-based immigrant and nonimmigrant visas, U-visas, VAWA petitions and Special Immigrant Juvenile (SIJ) cases.

 Kathryn Karam seeks innovative solutions to some of the most difficult immigration situations.
 No matter how complicated your immigration matter, Kathryn Karam can take it on.
-Call The Law Office of Kathryn N. Karam, P.C. at (832) 582-0620 today to set up a consultation.
+Call Karam Immigration Law at (832) 582-0620 today to set up a consultation.

 Kathryn Karam works with people seeking immigration assistance throughout the Houston area, including in Cinco Ranch, Sugar Land, Alief, Bellaire, The Woodlands, Cypress, Tomball, League City and Clear Lake.